JeffAhha/linebot-selfpromote/README.md

 ### About this project
 * use google app engine as a webhook
-* use google cron to do some routine work (Ex: send message at same time everyday)
+* use google cron to scheduling (Ex: send message at same time everyday)
 * use firestore as database

 ### You can add the linebot to friend through the QRCode below!